higaski/Shi/README.md

 // Reverse Polish notation (postfix notation) y1 y2 y1 - x x1 - * x2 x1 - / +
 ```

-A more detailed explanation of how lerp works can be found in the [documentation](/doc/html/page_lerp.html).

-## Performance
-MicroPython, Lua(eLua), Partcl https://github.com/zserge/partcl

-## Usage
-Blabla so und so.